neurodroid/stimfit/doc/sphinx/linux_install_guide/requirement.rst

 Prerequisites
 *************

-This document describes the installation of ''Stimfit'' on a GNU/Debian testing/unstable system, with a 2.6 kernel, with support for python 2.5.
+This document describes the installation of ``Stimfit`` on a GNU/Debian testing/unstable system, with a 2.6 kernel, with support for python 2.5.
 It should work on other Debian-based systems (e.g Ubuntu) as well.
 I assume that you have the GNU C compiler (gcc) and the GNU C++ compiler (g++) already instelled in your system.
 Please, check that both versions match.
 For our installation we will use gcc-4.2.4 and the same version of g++.
 Any other installation should be carefully accomplished reading the manual of your corresponding GNU/Linux distribution.

 To install ``Stimifit`` we first need: